-He was re-elected as an Independent Director on June 17, 2020 and have served as such until present.
-The Corporate Governance and Nomination Committee endorsed his nomination as an independent director notwithstanding the fact that if elected once again, his service as such will exceed the recommended nine-year term provided in the SEC Corporate Governance Code for Publicly-Listed Companies after taking into consideration Mr. Nishimura's commitment and dedication in fulfilling his mandate and his invaluable contribution to Board discussions with his expert insights.
+Messrs.
+Nishimuara and Chua have served an independent directors for more than nine years.
+The Corporate Governance and Nomination Committee endorsed their nominations as independent directors notwithstanding the fact that if elected once again, theirs services as such will exceed the recommended nine-year term provided in the SEC Corporate Governance Code for Publicly-Listed Companies after taking into consideration their commitment and dedication in fulfilling their mandate and their invaluable contribution to Board discussions with their expert insights and independent judgment.